chatapazar/ais-dev-day-2023/documents/technical-service-deployment/hero-database.md

 2. How to use Web Terminal via OpenShift web console to interact with application deployed on cluster (in this case, heroes-db PostgreSQL) without having to install terminal applications i.e. PuTTY, Cmder, Xshell, SecureCRT etc. on your computer.

+3. How to use `curl` command to download file from website.

+4. How to use `psql` (PostgreSQL client) command to connect to PostgreSQL database server and a few tasks e.g. run SQL script, list tables, and run SQL statement.

-3. How to add labels to workload using `oc` command line tool.
+5. How to add labels to workload using `oc` - [OpenShift command line tool](https://docs.okd.io/4.11/cli_reference/openshift_cli/getting-started-cli.html#cli-getting-started).